-If corroboration in empirical practice is taken as the core criterion for the "strong" character of any knowledge, the repeated failures related to the transfer of knowledge from the animal model to human research subjects, not to mention the high attrition rates of the rapeutic compounds entering phase 1 trials cast doubt on evaluations which do not address the validity of knowledge from animal models as such.
+If corroboration in empirical practice is taken as the core criterion for the "strong" character of any knowledge, the repeated failures related to the transfer of knowledge from the animal model to human research subjects, not to mention the high attrition rates of therapeutic compounds entering phase 1 trials, cast doubt on evaluations that do not address the validity of knowledge from animal models as such.
 In view of the empirical evidence delineated here, the knowledge produced in animal models of human diseases appears to be of a rather precarious, or weak character.
 The lack of attempts of the scientists concerned, as well as of state regulatory authorities, to look into the causes of such failures in terms of the validity of the animal model is an interesting phenomenon.
-Indeed, the almost indestructible belief in the epistemic value of the animal model and the fact that its use persisted despite the obvious failures needs some explanatory reflection.
+Indeed, the almost indestructible belief in the epistemic value of the animal model and the fact that its use has persisted despite obvious failures needs some explanatory reflection.

 One possible explanation might assume that the scientists concerned had a realistic appreciation of the empirical data on high attrition rates and sometimes disastrous failures.
-In this case, the research community would openly accept the poor outcome of animal model-based drug research as inherent to the methodological approach itself, but would continue its practice in spite of this awareness, since the success rate of ca.

-10% justified the price.
-However, almost all explanations and justifications presented by the historical actors in the cases described here illustrate that such an awarenes and, based on this, an open risk-benefit calculation may not be found.
+In this case, the research community would openly accept the poor outcome of animal model-based drug research as inherent to the methodological approach itself, but would continue its practice in spite of this awareness, since the success rate of around 10% justified the price.
+However, almost all explanations and justifications presented by the historical actors in the cases described here illustrate that such an awareness and, based on this, an open risk-benefit calculation, is not to be found.

-An alternative explanation might argue that the historical actors attributed a high priority to "risk substitution", namely the possibility to follow up research hypotheses about potential pathomechanisms and therapeutic interventions in animals instead of humans, and thus to reduce the risks of severe side effects in humans.
+An alternative explanation might argue that the historical actors attributed a high priority to "risk substitution," namely the ability to follow up research hypotheses about potential pathomechanisms and therapeutic interventions in animals instead of humans, and thus to reduce the risk of exposing human subjects to severe side effects.
 In this view, the ethical dimension of using animal models to study human diseases may either have made the poor success rates more acceptable, or even have blurred systematic and critical analyses of the epistemological shortcomings and costs (which, in fact, in themselves include human suffering).
 However, the historical evidence presented here indicates that such ethical considerations, if formulated at all, were completely marginal in the deliberations of the researchers concerned with the failures.
-But this does, of course, not exclude the possibility that by looking at more cases, and potentially making use of further sources (such as private letters or diaries), a different picture would emerge about the historical actors' systematic weighing up of the epistemological and ethical dimension of their practices.
+This does not, of course, exclude the possibility that looking at more cases, and potentially making use of further sources (such as private letters or diaries), would reveal a different picture of the historical actors' systematic weighing up of the epistemological and ethical dimension of their practices.